pietermonsieurs/leishmania_snsseq/README_2023.md

     * do the parsing of the random file: [G4Hunter_position_vs_ori_parsing.py](G4Hunter_position_vs_ori_parsing.py)

-## Tb427 new ref genome
+## Tb427 & Tb927 new ref genome
+* repeat the analysis but now for the Tb927 reference genome, and create the same plot as before (with polyA + G4Hunter, but now experimental + ORIs as predicted in Tb927) (This is "first plot" in mail Bridlin 09/01/24)
+    * polyA regions
+        * create the input fasta files, i.e. the fasta file containing sequencing before and after the ORI: [polynucleotide_get_sequences.py](polynucleotide_get_sequences.py).
+Use the ORIs as stored in 927_ORIs_bed and 927_shuffledORIs-bed
+        * calculate the polyA sequences up and downstream of the ORI: [polynucleotide_inhouse.py]
+    * calculate the overlap between the G4 data and the ORI, but now using the experimental G4 data instead of the experimentally predicted ones:
+        * first extend the ORIs 2000 up and downstream to be able to calculate the overlap between the ORI and the G4:
+        * use G4 data as stored in 927_G4_experimental_Marsico [G4Hunter_extend_ori.py](G4Hunter_extend_ori.py)
+        * calculate overlap between G4 and predicted ORIs: [G4Hunter_position_vs_ori.sh](G4Hunter_position_vs_ori.sh)
+        * do the parsing of the files: [G4Hunter_position_vs_ori_parsing.py](G4Hunter_position_vs_ori_parsing.py)

 * repeat the analysis but now for the Tb427 reference genome instaed of the Tb427_2018 ref genome, with plotting G4 hunter + MNaseSeq data relative to the ORI.
 (This is "second plot" in mail Bridlin 09/01/24)
     * new reference genome, so polyA tail should be created again
         * create the input fasta files, i.e. the fasta file containing sequencing before and after the ORI: [polynucleotide_get_sequences.py](polynucleotide_get_sequences.py) -> use as input the ORI for which you want to do the plots
             * this is now run for the three directory: for-Pieter_427-2018_data, for-Pieter_427_data, for-Pieter_927_data.
 In each of those directories are the ORI regions predicted either on the real data, or on the randomly shuffled data